yasindevops/Project-106B-angular-project/README.md

-# MyAngularProject
+# MyAngularProject:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

-## Development server
+## Development server:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Code scaffolding:

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build:

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests
+## Running unit tests:

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running end-to-end tests:

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Further help:

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # Hands-on CodePipeline-01 : Creating and CI/CD Pipeline via AWS CodePipeline

-Purpose of the this hands-on training is to create CI/CD Pipeline for Angular App with AWS CodePipeline
+Purpose of the this hands-on training is to create CI/CD Pipeline for Angular App with AWS CodePipeline.

 ## Learning Outcomes

 At the end of the this hands-on training, students will be able to;

-- understand what is the CI/CD Pipeline.
+- Understand what is the CI/CD Pipeline.

-- demonstrate their knowledge on how to creating CI/CD Pipeline.
+- Demonstrate their knowledge on how to creating CI/CD Pipeline.

-- create S3 bucket fpr deployment.
+- Create S3 bucket fpr deployment.

-- use GitCommit for version control system-git and create Repository
+- Use GitCommit for version control system-git and create Repository

-- use CodeBuild to build Angular project
+- Use CodeBuild to build Angular project.

-- using buildspec.yml file.
+- Using buildspec.yml file.

-- using test phases for Angular project via Codebuild and integrate to the CodePipeline project.
+- Using test phases for Angular project via Codebuild and integrate to the CodePipeline project.

 ## Outline
 -